Silverpop/mobile-connector-sdk-ios/README.md

 ## Universal Behaviors API

-Before connecting and sending Universal Behaviors, you should assume a valid user identity either "anonymous" or some other specified identity via XMLAPI.
+Before connecting and sending Universal Behaviors, you should assume a valid user identity specified identity via XMLAPI.
 Refer to the [MobileIdentityManager](#MobileIdentityManager).

 #### Goal Completed